 There is no single layout or correct portfolio to aim for, it’s about showing us who you are and your passion for the subject, even if you haven’t studied it before.

 Here are some top tips to guide you through the process:

-You could choose to present your works and experiments in a portrait or landscape format, but it’s easier for the tutors if you keep the format consistent throughout.
-When photographing your work or sketchbooks try and do so in good natural light and against a plain background.
+You could choose to present your works and experiments in a portrait or landscape format, but it’s preferrable if you keep the format consistent throughout.
+When photographing your work or sketchbooks, try and do so in good natural light and against a plain background.